pvasek/kudu-wiki/Deploying-inplace-and-without-repository.md

 ## Settings

 ### SCM_REPOSITORY_PATH
 This represents the repository path.
-The value is a relative path of site directory that will be the root of repository (see [[File structure on azure]]; default is repository).
+The value is a relative path of site directory that will be the root of repository (see [[File structure on azure]]).
+The default is `repository`; meaning the repository will be created at `site\repository`.

 ### SCM_NO_REPOSITORY
 This indicates whether repository should be created with source control (Git/Hg).
 By default, the source control is always enabled.
 With an overhead of additional source control files, the benefit is one can rollback and deploy from a certain changeset id in the history.
 If set to `1`, no source control is enabled and deployment history will only be read-only (not rollback-able).